Chris Langham

-Christopher Langham (born 14 April 1949) is an English writer, actor, and comedian.
-He is known for playing the cabinet minister Hugh Abbot in the BBC sitcom The Thick of It, and as presenter Roy Mallard in People Like Us, first on BBC Radio 4 and later on its transfer to television on BBC Two, where Mallard is almost entirely an unseen character.
+Christopher Langham (14 April 1949 – 24 June 2026) was an English writer, actor and comedian.
+He was known for playing the cabinet minister Hugh Abbot in the BBC sitcom The Thick of It, and as presenter Roy Mallard in People Like Us, first on BBC Radio 4 and later on its transfer to television on BBC Two, where Mallard is almost entirely an unseen character.
 He is also known for his roles in the television series Not the Nine O'Clock News, Help, and Kiss Me Kate, and as the gatehouse guard in Chelmsford 123.
 In 2006, he won BAFTA awards for The Thick of It and Help.

-On 2 August 2007, Langham was found guilty of 15 charges of downloading and possessing level 5 child sexual abuse images and videos.
-Langham was jailed for ten months, which was later reduced to six months on appeal.
-He was made to sign the sex offenders' register and was banned from working with children for ten years.
+On 2 August 2007, Langham was found guilty of 15 charges of downloading and possessing level 5 child pornography.
+Langham was jailed for 10 months, which was later reduced to six months on appeal.
+He was made to sign the sex offenders' register and was banned from working with children for 10 years.

 Early life and education

-Langham is the son of theatre director Michael Langham and actress Helen Burns.
-He was born in London and educated at St Paul's School, an independent school for boys in Barnes in West London, followed by the University of Bristol, where he studied English and Drama, before dropping out, after suffering a nervous breakdown when his parents split up.
+Christopher Langham was born on 14 April 1949.
+He was the son of theatre director Michael Langham and actress Helen Burns.
+He was born in London and educated at St Paul's School, an independent school for boys in Barnes in west London, followed by the University of Bristol, where he studied English and drama, dropping out after suffering a nervous breakdown when his parents split up.